MelissaData/RightFielderObject-Python3-Linux/README.md

 - Linux 64-bit Python 3.8.7
 - Ubuntu 20.04.05 LTS
-- Melissa data files for 2023.01
+- Melissa data files for 2023-01

 ## Required File(s) and Programs

 #### libmdRightFielder.so

-This is the c++ code of the Melissa Data Object.
+This is the c++ code of the Melissa Object.

 #### Data File(s)
 - mdRightFielder.cfg